 Location: 21440 SE Stark Street, Gresham, OR 97030 USA

-Northpoint Recovery is a 22-bed inpatient treatment facility located in Boise, Idaho.
-We are about a 5.5-hour drive away from Bingen, Washington.
+Northpoint Washington is a 22-bed inpatient treatment facility located in Edmonds, Washington.
+We are a little less than a 5-hour drive away from Bingen, Washington.

 Addiction has ruined the lives of millions of Americans.
 Don’t let it ruin yours.
 Don’t let it take control over your life and separate you from everything that’s precious to you.
 Take a stand and get sober by seeking addiction treatment in your area or in nearby states.